mateus-f-torres/warehouse/LEARNING.md

 When a `<input>` is given _focus_ a virtual keyboard takes a chunk of the viewport
 How can we lower it after the user has acted ?

 We could watch for each keypress but that is unnecessary;
 By placing inside a form we use onSubmit and watch for that;
 On mobile devices the virtual keyboard responds to focus/blur events;
 So we can programmatically lower the keyboard this way;

 This is somewhat strange when on devices with a dedicated keyboard;
 But to think of a more sophisticated approach would take time;

 One such approach could be to know the viewport height;
 If during input focus that value drops = virtual keyboard;

+Last `<input/>` inside a form will dispatch a `ENTER` _keypress_ on mobile devices
+We can't just prevent submission on `ENTER` because it will make for a worse UX on desktop
+Maybe we could add an invisible extra `<input/>` that will _blur_ `onfocus` just for mobile.

 ## Controlled Layout
 Is it always bad to use pixel measures in layouts ?